 As a sector we will use the strength of our united voice to:

-• Evidence and advocate for the role of physical free play aligned to a wider ambition to embed physical activity (including PE, sport and play) across and beyond the school day, linked to community provision.
+Evidence and advocate for the role of unstructured and informal play, aligned to a wider ambition to embed physical activity across and beyond the school day.

 Pledge - Direct and collective action

-As a sector we will go beyond single sport/organisation solutions by:
+As a sector we will go beyond single sport/organisation solutions to:

-• Developing multi-sport content supporting youth-led after school clubs to give every child opportunities to develop and maintain a passion for movement
+Develop multi-sport content that supports after-school clubs, allowing every child to build confidence, develop skills, and maintain a passion for movement.

-• Working with young people to co-design and co-produce meaningful Key Stage 4 physical activity and sport content.
+Collaborate with young people to co-design and co-produce Key Stage 4 PE, physical activity, and sport content.

 Pledge - Improve the sector from within